turbaevsky/indicators/doc/PI_DB_TS.md

 3. Click Go, and the Completeness Report you have designed will be generated.

-### Submittal
+### Submitter

-Use this module to submit or recall data from your WANO regional center.
+Use this module to submit or recall data from your WANO regional Centre.
 Two options are available:

-- Submit Data To Regional Center
+- Submit Data To Regional Centre
-- Recall Data from Regional Center
+- Recall Data from Regional Centre

 #### Submit to Regional Centre

-This page is used to select data to be submitted or recalled from your WANO Regional Center.
+This page is used to select data to be submitted or recalled from your WANO Regional Centre.
 Data is submitted and recalled in increments of unit, category, and time period.
 You may select data for as little as one unit, one time period, and one performance indicator category or many units, time periods, and categories.